ewgdg/ewgdg.github.io/src/pages/blog/2019-10-24-review-on-anime-astra-lost-in-space-ep1.md

 The third assumption can be inferred from the first two, that Kanata would borrow fuel from others as he was the only one who need the fuel for the moment before he left the ship.
 What would you do if you were Kanata who knew he would run out of fuel?
+Based on this assumption, there is no fuel left for others.